eshward95/airtribe-contentflow/README.md

 # Contentflow
 Content flow is is a lightweight Content Management System (CMS) designed for rapid endpoint creation.
-With Content Flow, users can effortlessly create custom endpoints to manage and deliver content efficiently The application is built with **Node.js** and **Express.js**, utilizing **Docker** for containerization, **Redis** for caching, and **Mongoose** for seamless interaction with the **MongoDB** database.
+With Content Flow, we can effortlessly create custom endpoints to manage and deliver content efficiently The application is built with **Node.js** and **Express.js**, utilizing **Docker** for containerization, **Redis** for caching, and **Mongoose** for seamless interaction with the **MongoDB** database.

 ## Table of Contents